| April 11, 2025

 Never throw whole bottles of meds into the trash.
 That makes stealing as easy as reaching into the trash can.

-Don’t flush your prescription meds down the toilet.
-Flushed prescriptions end up in the local supply of drinking water and in lakes, rivers, and oceans – which is bad for everyone.
+Don’t flush your prescription meds down the toilet or the drain.
+Flushed prescriptions end up in the local supply of drinking water and in lakes, rivers, and oceans, which is bad for everyone.

-This blog post was updated on Oct.
-4, 2021 to reflect updated statistics and to ensure all information is relevant and accurate.
+This blog post was updated in 2025 to reflect updated statistics and to ensure all information is relevant and accurate.